IsaiahWright902/isaiah-wright-website/README.md

 # Isaiah Wright Portfolio Website!
-## Nothing here yet but I am activley working on in.
-In the meantime feel free to look around the code base or clone it and run it yourself (note: this site is still a work in progress).
+## Nothing here yet but I am activley working on it and a link to the deployed site will be here soon.
+In the meantime feel free to look around the code base.